Quebec: Language

-Aboriginals

-In 2016, the North American Aboriginal population of Quebec numbered 359,430 people, being composed of 17,175 Inuit, 289,610 First Nations people and 61,260 Métis.
+Indigenous peoples

+In 2021, the Indigenous population of Quebec numbered 205,010 (2.5% of the population), including 15,800 Inuit, 116,550 First Nations people, and 61,010 Métis.
+There is an undercount, as some Indian bands regularly refuse to participate in Canadian censuses.
+In 2016, the Mohawk reserves of Kahnawake and Doncaster 17 along with the Indian settlement of Kanesatake and Lac-Rapide, a reserve of the Algonquins of Barriere Lake, were not counted.

 The Inuit of Quebec live mainly in Nunavik in Nord-du-Québec.
 They make up the majority of the population living north of the 55th parallel.
-There are ten First Nations ethnic groups in Quebec: the Abenaki, the Algonquin, the Attikamek, the Cree, the Wolastoqiyik, the Mi'kmaq, the Innu, the Naskapis, the Huron-Wendat and the Mohawks.
+There are ten First Nations ethnic groups in Quebec: the Abenaki, the Algonquin, the Attikamek, the Cree, the Wolastoqiyik, the Mi'kmaq, the Innu, the Naskapi, the Wendat and the Mohawk.
 The Mohawks were once part of the Iroquois Confederacy.

 Aboriginal rights were enunciated in the Indian Act and adopted at the end of the 19th century.
 This act confines First Nations within the reserves created for them.
 The Indian Act is still in effect today.
-In 1975, the Cree, Inuit and the Quebec government agreed to an agreement called the James Bay and Northern Quebec Agreement that would extended indigenous rights beyond reserves, and to over two-thirds of the Québécois territory.
+In 1975, the Cree, Inuit and the Quebec government agreed to an agreement called the James Bay and Northern Quebec Agreement that would extended indigenous rights beyond reserves, and to over two-thirds of Quebec's territory.
 Because this extension was enacted without the participation of the federal government, the extended indigenous rights only exist in Quebec.
 In 1978, the Naskapis joined the agreement when the Northeastern Quebec Agreement was signed.
-Discussions have been underway with the Montagnais of the Côte-Nord and Saguenay–Lac-Saint-Jean for the potential creation of a similar autonomy in two new distinct territories that would be called Innu Assi and Nitassinan.
+Discussions have been underway with the Innu of the Côte-Nord and Saguenay–Lac-Saint-Jean for the potential creation of a similar autonomy in two new distinct territories that would be called Innu Assi and Nitassinan.

 A few political institutions have also been created over time: